 Ben’s journalism exposes important issues around sexuality, gender, race and inequality.
-Now an Anchor and Correspondent for CNN, he was previously a senior reporter for VICE, annd before that, was the first LGBTQ Correspondent at the BBC where he shined a light on key issues affecting the LGBTQ community.
-In speeches, he shares his own experiences as a gay Black man and expresses the importance of education.
+Now an anchor and correspondent for CNN, he was previously a senior reporter for VICE, and before that, was the first LGBTQ Correspondent at the BBC, where he shined a light on key issues affecting the LGBTQ community.

-Ben Hunte is an Anchor and Correspondent, where he hosts coverage for CNN Newsroom, as well as working across CNN programming as a Correspondent, with a particular focus on social justice and LGBTQ issues.
-Prior to this, he was a senior reporter for VICE World News, investigating stories about LGBTQ people, race, and inequality from across the world, as well as being the BBC’s first LGBTQ Correspondent, reporting on stories surrounding sexuality and gender, before becoming the BBC’s West Africa Correspondent.
-He is one of the UK's most recognisable LGBTQ broadcasters and his in-depth journalism led to several viral reports.
+Ben Hunte is a CNN anchor and correspondent, hosting the CNN Newsroom from London and Atlanta, as well as working across CNN programming as a reporter, with a particular focus on social justice and LGBTQ issues.
+Prior to CNN, Ben was a senior reporter for VICE World News, investigating stories about LGBTQ people, race, and inequality from across the world, before that was the BBC’s first dedicated LGBTQ Correspondent, reporting on stories surrounding sexuality and gender, before becoming the BBC’s West Africa Correspondent.

 Before moving into journalism, Ben worked as a Strategy Manager for Google alongside growing his YouTube channel, with over 100,000 followers.
 He left to become a full-time influencer and train as a journalist, starting his journey reporting for Channel 5 and ITV news, hosting shows on BBC Radio 4 and then a news anchor for BBC News Africa.